isomerpages/moe-tkps/_tkp/Announcements/Announcements.md

 ##### \[Parent Kit\] Do’s and Don’ts to help manage examination stress!

 In this issue of Parent Kit, we provide you with practical tips to manage the examination stress, and invite you to hear from fellow parents how they support their children through examination periods.
-Click&nbsp;[here](/useful-information/parents/parent-kit/parent-kit-do-s-and-don-ts-to-help-manage-examination-stress)&nbsp;to find out more.

 ##### \[Parent Kit\] My Independent Learner!

 To encourage and motivate more parents to support their children to be independent, we offer you tips on how you can give your child space to learn and grow in confidence.
-Please&nbsp;[click](/useful-information/parents/parent-kit/parent-kit-my-independent-learner)&nbsp;the subject head for more details.

 ##### \[Parent Kit\] Stay Home, Stay Safe, Stay Curious – School Holiday Edition

-Let’s continue to do our part to fight the virus as we stay home, stay safe and stay curious this season!
-Please&nbsp;[click](/useful-information/parents/parent-kit/parent-kit-stay-home-stay-safe-stay-curious-school-holiday-edition)&nbsp;the subject head for more details.
+Let’s continue to do our part to fight the virus as we stay home, stay safe and stay curious this season

 ##### \[Parent Kit\] Part 3: Stay Home, Stay Safe, Stay Curious

 Let us all learn together and adapt to the new challenges...
-Please&nbsp;[click](/useful-information/parents/parent-kit/parent-kit-part-3-stay-home-stay-safe-stay-curious)&nbsp;the subject head for more details.

 ##### \[Parent Kit\] Part 2: Home-Based Learning – Don’t Worry, Be Steady!